City & GuildsNVQ 2356-99 For Experienced Workers

 Candidates will also need to pass the industry achievement measurement competency assessment from NET (the AM2) to successfully complete this NVQ.
 The AM2 is NOT included in the price for this NVQ and this must be arranged between you and the AM2 Centre.
 Typically, the cost of the AM2 is £561.00 Plus VAT.

-We can however arrange this for you as part of our Gold Package option of the NVQ 2356-99.
+We can however arrange this for you as part of our Silver & Gold Package options of the NVQ 2356-99.

 Candidates will naturally open up more work opportunities upon completion of the NVQ as the JIB gold card is recognised internationally and has become the industry standard within the UK.